History of Sparta: Conquest of Athens

+Aftermath

 The affair of the thirty

 In the spring of 404 BC, the terms of surrender required the Athenians to tear down the long walls between the city and the port of Piraeus.
 When internal dissent prevented the Athenians from restoring a government Lysander dissolved the democracy and set up a government of 30 oligarchs that would come to be known as the Thirty.
 These were pro-Spartan men.
 Originally voted into power by the Assembly with a mandate to codify the laws, they immediately requested the assistance of the Spartan garrison to arrest their enemies.
 With them they assassinated persons who were pro-democracy and confiscated their property.

 The disquiet of Sparta's allies in the Peloponnesian League can be seen in the defiance of Boeotia, Elis and Corinth in offering refuge to those who opposed the rule of the Thirty.
 Lysander departed Athens to establish decarchies, governing boards of 10 men, elsewhere in the former Athenian Empire, leaving the Spartan garrison under the command of the Thirty.
 Taking advantage of a general anti-Spartan backlash and a change of regime in Boeotia to an anti-Spartan government, the exiles and non-Athenian supporters (who were promised citizenship) launched an attack from Boeotia on Athens under Thrasybulus and in the Battle of Phyle followed by the Battle of Munichia and the Battle of Piraeus defeated the Athenian supporters of the Thirty with the Spartan garrison regaining partial control of Athens.
 They set up a decarchy.

 Athens was on the brink of civil war.
 Both sides sent delegates to present their case before King Pausanias.
 The Thirty were heard first.
 They complained that Piraeus was being occupied by a Boeotian puppet government.
 Pausanias immediately appointed Lysander harmost (governor), which required the assent of the ephors, and ordered him to Sparta with his brother, who had been made navarch over 40 ships.
 They were to put down the rebellion and expel the foreigners.